Reports from IOCCG Scientific Working Groups

 IOCCG Protocol Series

-The IOCCG Protocol Series includes the peer-reviewed Ocean Optics & Biogeochemistry Protocols for Satellite Ocean Colour Sensor Validation, vetted by and for the international community, as well as other protocol documents and White Papers.
-The protocol documents include updated versions of the NASA Ocean Optics Protocols for Satellite Ocean Color Sensor Validation as well as new material.
+The IOCCG Protocol Series includes the peer-reviewed Ocean Optics & Biogeochemistry Protocols for Satellite Ocean Colour Sensor Validation, vetted by and for the international community, after a ~60 day review period.
+The protocol documents include updated versions of the NASA Ocean Optics Protocols for Satellite Ocean Color Sensor Validation, as well as new material.
 The final version of each protocol has a publication date and version number (e.g., v1.0), and as well as a digital object identifier (doi).
 Protocols will be revisited periodically to determine if enough changes have taken place to warrant a significant update, in which case a new version number will be assigned.

 IOCCG White Papers